Investment Readiness

 Milestone 8: Establish Legal Contracts and Closing

+Note: The information in this Milestone does not constitute any form of legal advice but instead serves as practical advice on how to manage engagement with lawyers and the process of contract development.
 The Green Finance Institute is not a firm of solicitors or connected in any way with the courts.
 The information and opinions we provide in this section and across the Toolkit do not address your individual requirements and are for informational purposes only.
 They do not constitute any form of legal advice.
 We recommend that appropriate legal advice should be taken from a qualified solicitor before taking or refraining from taking any action.

 Community Engagement